Carlos Ghosn, Nissan's fugitive ex-chairman, says he has not fled justice but "escaped injustice and political persecution".

 A former professional boxer named Iwao Hakamada was sentenced to death for murder in 1968.
 His conviction was based on a confession he made under prolonged interrogation and later withdrew.

 In 2014, after 46 years on death row, Mr Hakamada was released because his sentence was considered unsafe and there was no evidence to support the confession.
 At 82, he is still fighting to clear his name as he awaits a possible retrial.

 The power of prosecutors

 According to Mr Gohara, the root of the problem is the enormous power of prosecutors.

-"While the top official at the Justice Ministry is ostensibly the administrative vice minister, in reality he is inferior both in terms of seniority and pay grade to the prosecutor general and several other top prosecutors and, unlike most other senior bureaucrats, their uppermost ranks are appointed through a process that involves attestation by the Emperor."
+"While the top official at the Justice Ministry is ostensibly the administrative vice-minister, in reality, he is inferior both in terms of seniority and pay grade to the prosecutor general and several other top prosecutors and, unlike most other senior bureaucrats, their uppermost ranks are appointed through a process that involves attestation by the Emperor," he said.

 No bail for Ghosn

 In many countries, formal indictment would be the trigger for a suspect to be released on bail.
 But again, not in Japan - as Carlos Ghosn has found out.

 In a recent interview with French news agency AFP, Mr Ghosn said the refusal of the Tokyo court to grant him bail would "not be normal in any other democracy".
 He accused the court of "punishing me before finding me guilty".

 Mr Ghosn was eventually allowed to talk to family members - for 15 minutes a day, through a glass window.